Emerging Markets Equity Valuations

 The table below presents the current and historical equity market valuations for selected emerging markets.
-As of Jan 1, 2025, the trailing Price-to-Earnings (P/E) ratio of the MSCI Emerging Markets Index stands at 15.13, while the forward P/E ratio is 11.87.
-Among the major emerging economies, India’s stock market is currently the most expensive, reflecting strong investor demand and high growth expectations.
-Also Taiwanese equities are trading at much higher multiples than before.
-Historically the cheapest emerging market, Russia, can be considered inaccessible to Western investors at the moment due to geopolitical and regulatory constraints.
+As of January 1, 2026, the trailing Price-to-Earnings (P/E) ratio of the MSCI Emerging Markets Index stands at 16.98, while the forward P/E ratio is 13.44.

 For complete data, explore our Professional Subscription Plan for Global Equity Valuations.
 This plan provides monthly CAPE ratios for 35+ nations, regions, and indices, with historical coverage spanning over 40 years.